 14. Check to See If There Are Any System Constraints

-To counter this issue, always install Excel versions on your PC after checking the requirement of your PC.
+To counter this issue, always install Excel versions on your PC after checking the requirements of your PC.

-To sum it up, the question “how to stop calculating 8 threads in excel” in 14 separate ways with elaborate explanations.
-Like disabling multithread, trimming down the array, avoiding conditions formatting, etc. alongside we also used VBA macro to disable screen updating, enable events, etc. the VBA method is a little bit timesaving but requires previous knowledge of VBA.
+To sum it up, the question “how to stop calculating 8 threads in Excel” in 14 separate ways with elaborate explanations.
+Like disabling multithread, trimming down the array, avoiding conditions formatting, etc. we also used VBA macro to disable screen updating, enable events, etc. The VBA method is a little bit time-saving but requires previous knowledge of VBA.